 Buying fresh herbs can become expensive, though, which is why planting a kitchen herb garden is a great idea for most people.
-While ideally your kitchen garden would be a decent-size plot in an easily accessible location — and as an expert in yard work tips will tell you, growing a garden is a good use of your yard space — you really don’t need more than a sunny window or a small sunny spot in your yard to grow some of the most common and useful herbs.
+While ideally, your kitchen garden would be a decent-size plot in an easily accessible location — and as an expert in yard work tips will tell you, growing a garden is a good use of your yard space — you really don’t need more than a sunny window or a small sunny spot in your yard to grow some of the most common and useful herbs.

-5 Reasons to Grow a Herb Garden
+5 Reasons to Grow an Indoor Herb Garden

-Growing herbs in your garden have a number of benefits for your home, health, and pocketbook that go well beyond the fact that they are some of the easiest plants to grow.
+Growing herbs in your indoor herb garden have a number of benefits for your home, health, and pocketbook that go well beyond the fact that they are some of the easiest plants to grow.
 You can buy seedlings at any garden center in the late spring, but even if you choose to start plants from seed, they only take a few weeks to grow.

 But why should you go to the trouble?

 If you like to cook, you’ve probably noticed that many recipes call for different herbs that you might not already have in your pantry.
 That usually means either making a substitute, which can change the flavor of the dish, or buying herbs that might end up going to waste if you don’t use them.
 Growing herbs isn’t expensive, and you’ll always have what you need right at your fingertips — and it will likely be much fresher than what you get at the store.
 Growing herbs indoors means you’ll have them all year round, but if your garden is outside, you can dry your plants at the end of the season to have dried herbs in the pantry and ready to go.